claimvantage/force-metadata-jdbc-driver/README.md

 ## Jar file

+A pre-built Jar is available in the [dist](dist) folder.

-Use Ant to generate the Jar file: the build.xml merges all the classes into one Jar file.
+If you want to build the Jar, use Ant.
+The build.xml merges all the classes into one Jar file.
 Or use your favourite Java IDE to accomplish the same thing.
 The code will now compile using Java 1.8.

-A pre-built Jar is available in the [dist](dist) folder.

 ## Using